-The CSOP is a tax qualified discretionary share option plan under which a company may grant options to any employee or full-time director to acquire shares at an exercise price which must be not less than the market value of the shares on the grant date.
-The exercise is generally tax relieved allowing gains to be taxed as capital on the sale of the shares.
+The CSOP is a tax-advantaged discretionary share option plan, under which a company may grant options to any UK employee or full-time director, to acquire shares at an exercise price which must not be less than the "unrestricted market value" of the underlying shares on the grant date.
+The exercise is generally tax relieved allowing gains to be taxed as capital on the sale of the options' shares at a fixed rate of 20%.